wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 NOTE: {{!RFC8842}} defines that the offerer must insert an SDP "setup" attribute with an "actpass" attribute value.
 However, the WHIP client will always communicate with a media server that is expected to support the DTLS server role, in which case the client might choose to only implement support for the DTLS client role.

 ### Trickle ICE and ICE restarts

+The media server SHOULD support full ICE, unless it is connected to the to the Internet with an IP address that is accessible by each WHIP client that is authorized to use it, in which case it MAY support only ICE lite.
+The WHIP client MUST implement and use full ICE.

 Trickle ICE and ICE restarts support is OPTIONAL for both the WHIP clients and media servers as explained in section 4.1.